MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-resources.md

 3. Choose the **OK** button.
 4. When the batch job is finished, the **Resource Price Changes** page shows the results of the batch job.

-## To get resource price change suggestions based on standard prices
+## <a name="to-get-resource-price-change-suggestions-based-on-standard-prices"></a>To get resource price change suggestions based on standard prices

 If you want to set up multiple alternate resource prices based on the standard prices on the resource cards, you can use a batch job.